Edmond, Oklahoma

-Edmond is a city in Oklahoma County, Oklahoma, United States, and a part of the Oklahoma City metropolitan area in the central part of the state.
-The population was 94,428 according to the 2020 United States Census, making it the fifth largest city in Oklahoma.
+Edmond is a city in Oklahoma County, Oklahoma, United States.
+It is a part of the Oklahoma City metropolitan area, in Central Oklahoma.
+Its population was 94,428 at the 2020 United States census, a 16% increase from 2010, making it the 5th most populous city in Oklahoma.

 The city borders the northern boundary of Oklahoma City.
 Public transportation is provided by Citylink Edmond bus service.